 Pregnancy is an amazing time; full of happiness and joy but sometimes all the changes flood our mind with questions and concerns.
 When it comes to your dental health we want to answer your most common questions and offer some encouragement.
+So does pregnancy affect your teeth?
 For starters, pregnancy does not ruin your teeth.
 Your developing baby will not “suck the calcium” out of your teeth.
 Let’s explore some more concerns that often pop up.

 Should I avoid having my teeth cleaned while pregnant?

 No, definitely do not avoid regular preventive dental hygiene visits.
 In fact, untreated gum disease can lead to premature labor.
 Removing plaque and bacteria from the teeth and under the gums reduces overall inflammation in the body, keeping mom and baby healthier.
 Some dental insurances will even cover an extra prophylaxis for pregnant women because they know the importance of preventive care.

 My gums are bleeding more now that I’m pregnant.
 Is this normal?

 Yes, it is very normal for your gums to bleed more during pregnancy.
 Pregnancy gingivitis is a common condition caused by an increase of progesterone hormone levels.
 With increased hormones, bacteria levels can become unbalanced and cause inflammation in the gum tissue.
 The easiest way to combat pregnancy gingivitis is to maintain excellent oral hygiene at home.
 Brush 2-3 times a day with an electric tooth brush.
 Floss at least once a day.
 And rinse with an alcohol free mouthwash.